-From Krakow, Katowice and Wroclaw, DB Bahn's IC Bus offers a direct connection to Berlin.
+For night travel from Warsaw and Poznan, DB's IC Bus offers a direct connection to Berlin.
 You can travel onward to most cities in Germany via connecting trains, usually on the same ticket, providing extra savings.

 South (Czech Republic, Austria, Slovakia and Hungary)

-For travel to countries located south of Poland, PKP InterCity operates a network of international services connecting the Polish cities of Warsaw, Krakow and Katowice to the major international destinations of Prague, Vienna, Bratislava and Budapest, as well as points in-between.
-Day and night services are available.
+For travel to countries located south of Poland, PKP InterCity operates a network of international services connecting the Polish cities of Warsaw, Krakow, Katowice, Gdańsk and Gdynia to the major international destinations of Prague, Vienna, Bratislava and Budapest, as well as points in-between.
+Day and night services are available on selected routes.
 The international gateway cities also offer opportunities to connect onward to other points in Europe:

 - From Budapest, you can continue your travel to other points in Hungary, Romania (Brasov, Bucharest), Serbia (Belgrade), Croatia (Zagreb, Split), and Slovenia (Ljubljana).

 - From Vienna, onward connections are available to points in Austria and Switzerland, Munich, and Italy (Venice, Rome).

 - From Bratislava, there are frequent and convenient connections to all points in Slovakia (Zilina, Kosice, Banska Bystrica).